CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_3.rst

       :answer_c: East
       :answer_d: West
       :correct: c
       :feedback_a: Incorrect.
-The default direction of a turtle is facing east.
+Though it may seem like a turtle should start by facing north, it starts facing a different direction.
       :feedback_b: Incorrect.
 The default direction of a turtle is facing east.
       :feedback_c: Correct.
 The default direction of a turtle is facing east.
       :feedback_d: Incorrect.
-The default direction of a turtle is facing east.
+Think about in which direction you read and write.

       What is the default direction a turtle object is facing?